PRISE Scholar Bios

 Mason PRISE Scholars

-Katherine Szocik is joining the PRISE Cohort from Ann Arbor, Michigan where she was an Early Childhood Special Education Teacher.
+Katherine Szocik is a Special Education doctoral student joining the PRISE Cohort from Ann Arbor, Michigan where she was an Early Childhood Special Education Teacher.
 Katherine has been teaching in early childhood settings since 2014 and received a Master’s degree in Early Childhood and Early Childhood Special Education (EC/ECSE) from The Catholic University of America in 2016.
-Katherine was awarded the Euphemia Haynes Award for Excellence in Teacher Education in 2016.
-Katherine expressed well-developed ideas during her interview about the intersections of EC/ECSE, policies around inclusion, and predictors for long term student success.
-She hopes to leverage her rich teaching background to guide her research interests.
-Broadly, Katherine plans to study EC/ECSE professional preparation practices and the implications of special education policy on EC populations.
+Inspired by her teaching experiences, Katherine is researching special educator professional identity development and EC/ECSE professional preparation practice.

-Gino Binkert is joining the PRISE Cohort from Culpeper, Virginia where he worked as the District Behavior Specialist.
+Gino Binkert is a member of the PRISE Cohort from Culpeper, Virginia where he worked as the District Behavior Specialist.
 Prior to shifting into a leadership role where he was responsible for coaching and training special education teachers, Gino was teaching as an elementary special education teacher for four years.
 Gino graduated with a Master’s degree in Special Education and a Graduate Certificate in Applied Behavior Analysis from George Mason University in 2018.
-During his interview, Gino demonstrated a solid understanding of the complexities of the teacher shortage and shared his goal of preparing teachers for the realities of the classroom.
-Broadly, Gino plans to study the application of sub-discipline organizational behavior management (OBM) and Applied Behavior Analysis to processes for attracting, preparing, and retaining special education teachers.
+Gino is interested in using his background in Applied Behavior Analysis as a Board Certified Behavior Analyst, to develop strategies that will help prepare and retain qualified special education teachers.
+Explicitly, Gino is interested in studying educator evaluations and the impact educator evaluations have on the retention of qualified special education teachers.

 VCU PRISE Scholars